 When a motion under Fed.
 R. Crim.
-P.Federal Rule of Criminal Procedure 41(g) for the return of property seized in a criminal case is filed, it shall be assigned for all further proceedings to the judge to whom the underlying case was assigned.
-The judge mayeither act on the motion without responsive papers or advise the United States attorney of the date(s) when responsive papers are due.
-RuleFederal Rule of Criminal Procedure 41(g) motions that are filed after the related criminal case is closed, shall be opened as a new civil action, and all filings shall be docketed therein.
+P. 41(g) for the return of property seized in a criminal case is filed, it shall be assigned for all further proceedings to the judge to whom the underlying case was assigned.
+The judge may either act on the motion without responsive papers or advise the United States attorney of the date(s) when responsive papers are due.
+Rule 41(g) motions that are filed after the related criminal case is closed, shall be opened as a new civil action, and all filings shall be docketed therein.

-If the judge to whom the underlying case was assigned is unable to entertain the motion, the motion shall be assigned by lot7 or to the Chief Judgechief judge where appropriate.
+If the judge to whom the underlying case was assigned is unable to entertain the motion, the motion shall be assigned by lot, or to the Chief Judge where appropriate.